 Liquidity has wide ranging effects on financial markets.
 As our survey shows theoretically and empirically, liquidity can explain the cross-section of assets with different liquidity, after controlling for other assets’ characteristics such as risk, and the time series relationship between liquidity and securities returns.

-Liquidity helps explain why certain hard-to-trade securities are relatively cheap, the pricing of stocks and corporate bonds, the return on hedge funds, and the valuation of closed-end funds.
-It follows that liquidity can help explain a number of puzzles, such as why equities commanding high required returns (the equity premium puzzle), why liquid risk-free Treasuries have low required returns (the risk-free rate puzzle), and why small stocks that are typically illiquid earn high returns (the small-firm effect).
+Liquidity helps explain why certain hard-to-trade securities are relatively cheap, the pricing of stocks and corporate bonds, the expected return on hedge funds, and the valuation of closed-end funds.
+It follows that liquidity can help explain a number of puzzles, such as why equities commanding high required returns (the equity premium puzzle), why liquid risk-free Treasuries have low required returns (the risk-free rate puzzle), and why small stocks that are typically illiquid earn high expected returns (the small-firm effect).